Data and streaming

 - its own security group

-- an RDS-managed master password secret
+- either an RDS-managed master password secret or a static password, depending on the root settings

 OpenSpec vs current shipped code